victordandolini/victordandolini/README.md

 <h3>🇺🇸 en</h3>

-Hello my name is Victor Dandolini, I like to play sports, watch series, geek stuff, parties with friends, play with my 3 cats and of course a job that has financial growth as a consequence.
+Hello my name is Victor Dandolini and i like to play sports, watch series, geek stuff, parties with friends, play with my 3 cats and of course a job that has financial growth as a consequence.

 Since 2020 I study programming.
 I'm currently looking for my first job as a Full Stack developer using ReactJS and Node.js.